ImBobby/Baze-Validation/README.markdown

 1. Check for empty fields.
 2. If field is invalid, class `form-input--error` will be added.
+A message will be placed after the field with class `form-msg-error`.
 3. If field is valid, class `form-input--success` will be added.

 **Baze validation has no default styling so it is up to you how you want to style it.**